Jeannie Chan

 Jeannie Chan (陳瀅 (Chén Yíng); born October 22, 1989) is a Canadian-born Hong Kong actress and model.
 She is currently signed to Shaw Brothers management and has an artiste contract with TVB.

 Early life

-Jeannie Chan was born in Toronto, Ontario, but moved to Vancouver at a young age.
+Jeannie Chan was born in Toronto, Ontario on 22 October 1989, as Zheng Yuk-ying (鄭鈺瀅).
+Chan moved to Vancouver at a young age, where she grew up.
 She and her older sister were raised by her grandmother.
+Her father died when she was very young and her mother remarried.
+She formed a close bond with her stepfather, and later decided to change her surname to follow his, (Chan) and her name to Chan Ying (陳瀅).
 She also has a younger half-brother.
 She graduated from University of British Columbia with a Bachelor of Business Administration, being an exchange student in City University of Hong Kong for a year.